Frostyjayy/Frostyjayy/README.md

 - 👋  Howdy!
-Welcome to my space (not pun intended)
+Welcome to my space (no pun intended)
 - What I do?
 [LinkedIn](www.linkedin.com/in/janiceandrews)
 - Why I do it?
 [Web](https://www.jawebport.com/)
 - How I do it?
 [Good question](https://www.kindpng.com/picc/m/131-1311936_topsecret-shhh-its-a-secret-hd-png-download.png)